Luanpaacheco/Weather-Forecast-Web-App/README.md

   - Open the **index.html** file in a browser to view the application.
   - **Enter a location** in the input box to get the weather forecast.

-This project served as a foundation for another assignment in college.
+This project was developed based on another project created by me, Augusto Baldino, and Lucas Aquino.